Xiao-JI-94158/SpSpSel/README.md

     * Demonstrating basic spatial selectivity.
     * Demonstrating the phase refocusing in both spectral and spatial domain from slice rephasing.
     * Demonstrating the spontaneous dual selectivity in both spectral and spatial domain
-  2. Two active species with Bloch-McConnel Eqn,
+  2. Two active species with Bloch-McConnel Eqn
+  3.